Acebond/ReverseSocks5/README.md

 ```
 ReverseSocks5 -connect "server.goes.here:10443" -k
 ```
-This will connect to the server and machine running the client/agent will be egress point for the socks5 traffic, effectively exposing the internal network of the client/agent to anyone who can access the socks5 port on the server.
+This will connect to the server and be the egress point for the socks5 traffic, effectively exposing the internal network of the client/agent to anyone who can access the socks5 port on the server.
 Note that `-k` accepts any certificate presented by the server and any host name in that certificate, this is required if self-signed certificates are used.

 ## Optionally Generate Self-Signed Certificate using OpenSSL
 ```